How to find a job in Spain – 10 Key Tips and Resources

-First of all, I would like to make it clear that it’s neither easy nor impossible to get a job in Spain.
-Even if unemployment just reached 21% and youth unemployment amounts to an astounding 43 % (I was 24 and freshly graduated when I found my first 2 jobs), there are plenty of opportunities for resourceful expats in Madrid.
-Indeed, Madrid is really the best place in Spain to get a job right now in general, and the language and organization skills anglosaxon tend to have are very sought after as Madrid is getting more and more international after being pretty closed until the 1990′s.
+First of all, I would like to make it clear that it’s neither easy nor impossible to get a job in Madrid.
+Even if unemployment is over 25% and youth unemployment amounts to an astounding 50 % (I was 24 and freshly graduated when I found my first 2 jobs), there are plenty of opportunities for resourceful expats in Madrid.

 I will then give my advice assuming you already decided to move to Madrid, or already moved, and are looking for a job here.